-As Edmonton continues to grow and expand, so does its transportation lines.
+As Edmonton continues to grow and expand, so do its transportation lines.
 The current LRT (Light Rail Transit) lines run south from Century Park to the North end of the city in Clareview, with an interchangeable line to NAIT Campus.
 The new Valley Line LRT is a two-year project that will connect Millwoods (southeast Edmonton) to Edmonton’s downtown core and set the stage for the subsequent extension westward to Lewis Farms (west Edmonton).
 The City of Edmonton’s vision is to continue to create alternate and more sustainable modes of transportation that serve and support a green community.

 Williams Engineering (WE) was brought onto the team to provide the mechanical construction administration for the stops and utility complexes along the lines from 102 Street to Millwoods Town Centre.
 Services provided by the team specifically include providing site installation reviews and addressing field change directives (FCD), noncompliance reports (NCR), requests for information (RFI), and the review of shop drawings.
 This project is exclusive to the mechanical team, who are the engineers of record for the mechanical systems for the construction phase.
 The WE mechanical team will continue to conduct site visits, review the construction process, support the builders through cost and schedule improvement revisions, and ensure the building is being built to design until the projected completion date in 2021.